-- Place the config key within the host application's web.config or app.config.
+- Place the config key within the embeddting host application's web.config or app.config.

-- Or pass the connection string in the API constructor method:
+- Pass the connection string to the API constructor:

 Api myApi = new Api("/exago/virtual/path", "WebReports.xml", "pathtype=s3;region='region';accesskey='accesskey';secretkey='secretkey';bucketname='bucketname'");

-To use Amazon for report and folder management, enter your connection string in the Report Path field in your config file.
+To use Amazon for report and folder management in pre-v2020.1, enter your connection string in the Report Path field of the Admin Console.

 For EC2, the Report Path should be defined as:

-To use Amazon for temp file storage, enter your connection string in the Temp Cloud Service field in your config file.
+To use Amazon for temporary file storage, enter your connection string in the Temp Cloud Service field of the configuration.

 For EC2, the Temp Path should be defined as: